HimanshuM/datasciencecoursera/ReadMe.md

 The prerequisite for this script is that 'reshape2' package must be installed on the local R environment.

-The script also deletes all the data after its use, except the merged, extracted and averaged datasets.
+The script also deletes all the temporary data that is created for its use.